-12.2 Privacy, confidentiality and protection of personal information
+12.3 Privacy, confidentiality and protection of personal information

 NHMRC is the Administering Entity for this grant opportunity.
-NHMRC will receive and assess applications.
-NHMRC will forward all application material and assessment scores to the Department of Health.
+NHMRC will receive applications and manage the assessment process.
+NHMRC will forward all application material and assessment scores to the Department of Health and Aged Care.

 The Privacy Act 1988 (Privacy Act) requires entities bound by the Australian Privacy Principles to have a privacy policy.
-NHMRC's Privacy Policy is available on our website at: www.nhmrc.gov.au/privacy.
-Our privacy policy outlines the personal information handling practices at the NHMRC.
+NHMRC's Privacy Policy is available on the NHMRC website.
+The privacy policy outlines the personal information handling practices at the NHMRC.